SP-VLA: A Joint Model Scheduling and Token Pruning Approach for VLA Model Acceleration: Experimental Results

 \section{Experimental Results}

 In this section, we present extensive experimental results to demonstrate the superior performance of \sysname.
-We adopt the OpenVLA-7B model as our VLA backbone, conduct experiments in the LIBERO \cite{libero} simulation environment, and initialize the model using the publicly available OpenVLA checkpoint.
-We configure model scheduling with $v_{\text{min}} = 0.2$, $v_{\text{max}} = 0.5$, and $\tau = 0.5$, using an action buffer length of 6.
-For token pruning, we set $v_{p_{\text{min}}} = 0.5$.
+We adopt OpenVLA \citep{openvla} and CogACT \citep{cogact} as the VLA backbones and evaluate them in the LIBERO \citep{libero} and SimplerEnv \citep{simplerenv} simulation environments.
+LIBERO consists of four task suites (Spatial, Object, Goal, and Long), covering 130 tasks with 2000 trajectories to evaluate model robustness.
+SimplerEnv provides three settings (Google-VM, Google-VA, and Bridge-VM) with variations in color, material, lighting, and camera pose for robustness assessment.
 Besides, experiments are run on NVIDIA A100 GPUs (40GB), and all reported results are averaged over three independent runs with different random seeds to ensure statistical robustness.